nurako/Cnvrtr/README.md

 ## Run locally
 To run the project application locally perform the following steps:
   - Clone this repository
-  -`Cd Cnvrtr` to go into the project root
+  - `Cd Cnvrtr` to go into the project root
   - Run the `npm start` command in a terminal